 - Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people with diabetes, screening for diabetic retinopathy is covered once per - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - Routine eye exams (including a refraction) are covered by Geisinger Gold and are limited to one exam per calendar year. - Geisinger Gold will pay towards the purchase of routine (non-Medicarecovered) prescription glasses (and/or frames) or contact lenses every year.
-Items such as warranties, cleaning kits and dispensing fees are NOT COVERED.
-Eyewear may be purchased in-network or out-of-network.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people with diabetes, screening for diabetic retinopathy is covered once each calendar year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - Routine eye exams (including a refraction) are covered by Geisinger Gold and are limited to one exam per calendar year.